crcn/tandem-old/README.md

 The goal for Paperclip is to eliminiate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
 More specifically:

 - Eliminiate the lag time between writing code & seeing UI.
-- Bring more design tooling into web development.
+- Shorten the gap between design -> code by bringing more design tooling into web development.
 - Provide better safety around building UIs with easier to use cross-browser testing tools.

 # Resources